Leatherface: Films

 Leatherface made his first appearance in the original The Texas Chain Saw Massacre in 1974.
 Here, Leatherface (Gunnar Hansen) is depicted as wearing the human skin of his victims as a mask.
 He and his family capture and murder a group of teenagers one-by-one as they trespass upon their property.
 (Note: Although the name of the family was not mentioned in the first film, according to Gunnar Hansen, faint letters on the gas station that hints the family's surname as "Slaughter".)
 The character's second appearance was in the 1986 sequel, The Texas Chainsaw Massacre 2.
 The film reveals that Leatherface (Bill Johnson) and his family have been on the run, and are being hunted by the uncle of a previous victim.
 Leatherface and most of his family are seemingly killed when a grenade detonates in their hidden lair.
 In Leatherface: The Texas Chainsaw Massacre III (1990), Leatherface (R.A.
 Mihailoff) appears alongside new family members as they capture a young couple when they get lost on the back roads of Texas.
 Leatherface is eventually knocked unconscious and left to drown in a bog.
 He is later revealed to have survived, emerging from the bog with his chainsaw.
 In Texas Chainsaw Massacre: The Next Generation (1995), a group of teenagers attending their high school prom stumble across Leatherface and his adoptive family; all but one are killed.

 Leatherface returns in the 2003 remake of the original film.
 Here, Leatherface (Andrew Bryniarski) and his family murder a group of teenagers.
 Leatherface loses one of his arms in a fight with one of the teens, before killing several police officers investigating his family home.
 The Texas Chainsaw Massacre: The Beginning (2006) provides a backstory to how Leatherface and his family became cannibals.
-It also details why Leatherface wears a mask of human flesh.
+It also details why Leatherface wears a mask of human flesh; as a young man, he purchased such a mask from a caravan of Scythian nomads.
 Throughout the film, Leatherface (Bryniarski) and his family torture and murder two couples as they drive through Travis County, Texas.